ashiklom/forte-drake-lesson/README.md

 Click the "git" tab in RStudio.
 There should be two files listed there:
-`drake.R` and `forte-canopy-drake.Rproj`.
+`analysis.R` and `forte-canopy-git.Rproj`.

 ## Git theory -- briefly

 A bit of Git vocabulary and related theory:

 - A **repository** refers to a collection of files and their revision history in a directory that are tracked by Git.
-Here, our repository is the `forte-canopy-drake` directory.
+Here, our repository is the `forte-canopy-git` directory.
 - A **commit** is a snapshot of the repository (and all the files therein) at a particular point.
 A commit is usually accompanied by a helpful message describing what happened most recently.
 - The **working directory** is the repository as you actually see and interact with it.